About Kena Shriners

-The photo known as the “Editorial Without Words” is probably one of the best recognized symbols of Shriners Hospitals, yet its was taken almost by accident.
-Randy Dieter, the photographer, recalled that in 1970, he had been on assignment covering Hadi Temple’s annual outing for handicapped children at the now defunct Mesker Amusement Park in Evansville, Indiana.
+The photo known as the “Editorial Without Words” is probably one of the best-recognized symbols of Shriners Children's, yet it was taken almost by accident.
+Randy Dieter, the photographer, recalled that in 1970, he had been on assignment covering Hadi Temple’s annual outing for handicapped children at the now-defunct Mesker Amusement Park in Evansville, Indiana.

 “It still seems unreal,” said Bobbi Jo Wright, the little girl in the photo.
 “I have many wonderful memories of the years I was a patient at the St. Louis Shriners Hospital and remember all the fun activities.
 I was born with cerebral palsy, which resulted in many orthopedic problems that made walking difficult.
 I had many surgeries at the St. Louis Hospital.
 They greatly improved my ability to walk.”